-The word ‘pasta’ is an Italian word meaning ‘paste’, referring to the paste like pasta dough made from egg or water and flour.
-However, before pasta was all over the world, pasta was called ‘maccaronaro’, which means ‘kneading dough with energy’.
-And even before that, pasta was called ‘Itriyya’ in Arab countries to refer to a type of pasta called Vermicelli, which is a long-stringed, flat pasta.; and called the Latin word ‘lagana’ in Ancient Greece to refer to a type of pasta somewhat resembling Lasagne.
+The word ‘pasta’ is an Italian word meaning ‘paste’, referring to the paste that pasta dough is made from with egg or water and flour.
+However, before Italian pasta as we know of, was all over the world, pasta was called ‘maccaronaro’.
+This means ‘kneading dough with energy’.
+And even before that, pasta was called ‘Itriyya’ in Arab countries to refer to a type of pasta called Vermicelli, which is a long-stringed, flat past.; and called the Latin word ‘lagana’ in Ancient Greece to refer to a type of pasta somewhat resembling Lasagne.

 Pasta became the staple food in Naples

-Luckily for Italy, the durum wheat pasta is made of was well suited to the Italian climate.
+Luckily for Italy, the durum wheat pasta is well suited to the Italian climate.
 This was the beginning of the spread of that amazing food we know so well throughout Italy.
-As pasta was more spread throughout the beautiful country of Italy, the cheaper pasta became for everyone to buy: both rich and poor.
+As pasta was more spread throughout the beautiful country of Italy, the cheaper pasta became for everyone to buy: both the rich and the poor.

-In the 17th Century, Neapolitans were known as ‘maccaronaro’ – meaning macaroni-eaters, where both the rich and poor ate the sweet dish.
-Before the 17th Century, what we know as pasta was eaten by only the rich, but from the 17th to the 18th Century pasta was known as a staple food in Naples.
+In the 17th Century, Neapolitans were known as ‘maccaronaro’ – this word translates to ‘macaroni-eaters’.
+Both the rich and the poor ate the sweet dish.
+Before the 17th Century, what we know about pasta is that it was eaten by only the rich, but from the 17th to the 18th Century pasta was known as a staple food in Naples.
 It was so ingrained in the food culture of Naples that beggars in Naples, named ‘lazzaroni’, were even known to beg for their 4-5 coins a day, only to finish begging when they had enough to get their ‘maccaronaro’ for the day.

 To further aid the spread of the amazing staple dish to other cities in Italy, production machines were created.
-The invention of a pasta machine called ‘torchio’ began in the 17th Century, which helped to spread the famed food far and wide.
+The invention of an Italian pasta machine called ‘torchio’ began in the 17th Century, which helped to spread the famed food far and wide.

 Currently pasta is being mass-produced internationally because of its popularity all over the globe.
 However, if you want authentic pasta, head to Italy.
-Italian factories dry pasta for much longer (up to 50 hours) for a better quality pasta, and give the pasta its unique ridges (using copper molds that are more expensive and more prone to wear and tear) to absorb sauce best.
-An interesting fact is that pasta in Italy, because of being dried for such a long time, takes much quicker to cook.
+Italian factories dry pasta for much longer (up to 50 hours) for a better quality pasta.
+They also give the pasta its unique ridges, using copper moulds, so that they absorb sauce best.
+An interesting fact is that pasta in Italy, because of this, is much quicker to cook.

-In other countries pasta is dried more quickly and cut using steel moulds, which means that pasta do not have those significant ridges and won’t absorb sauce as well.
+In other countries pasta is dried quickly and cut by using steel moulds.
+This means that pasta does not have those significant ridges and won’t absorb sauce as well as traditional Italian pasta.

-Italians consume 90 grams of pasta a day, while Americans consume 20 grams of pasta a day.
+According to a study from the Italian Food net, every Italian consumes over 23 kg of pasta each year!
+Whereas Share The Pasta shares that a study has identified that the average American eats 9 kg of pasta each year.
 Can you see the significance of pasta to the Italians in these statistics?
 That is why it is so important that pasta is made authentically in Italy.